Louis L’Amour was a premier novelist. His fascinating stories of the old west have been bestsellers.

 Those days are gone and have been for quite a while.

 Now, a woman can hardly walk unescorted down a crowded street without being verbally assaulted or in some fashion sexually harassed.
 Most men in large cities don’t want their wives driving alone at night.

-One recent author believes she knows, at least in part, a cause for this dramatic shift in attitude toward women.
+One recent author believes she knows, at least in part, one cause for this dramatic shift in attitude toward women.
 She says it involves the “loss of modesty.”

 Wendy Shalit, a young Jewish writer, created a considerable stir in the media with the publication of her book, A Return to Modesty: Discovering the Lost Virtue.

 This volume has been hailed by some as a work that will “change society.”
-Others—especially feminists—vehemently denounce it, even suggesting it should be banned.
-[Note: Libertines are always vocal against “censorship,” except when their own ox is being gored.]
+Others — especially feminists — vehemently denounce it.
+Some are even suggesting it should be banned.
+Libertines are always vocal against censorship except when their own ox is being gored.

-Ms. Shalit says that her initial exposure to our grossly “immodest” culture commenced when she was in the fourth grade.
-She was introduced to a “sex education” course (it should be spelled “coarse”), from which her parents presently removed her.
-She argues that such classes should be “completely abolished” because they erode one’s natural sense of modesty.
+Ms. Shalit says that her initial exposure to our grossly immodest culture commenced when she was in the fourth grade.
+She was introduced to a “sex education” course, from which her parents presently removed her.
+She argues that such classes should be completely abolished because they erode one’s natural sense of modesty.